 Your research proposal is a key part of your postgraduate application.
-It is your opportunity to demonstrate your knowledge of your subject and how you intend to influence your desired research area.
+It's your opportunity to demonstrate your knowledge of your subject and how you intend to influence your desired research area.

 Do you need to write a proposal?

 You may not need to if you are applying for a funded project.
 Before you apply you should contact your academic department to check:

 - How long does the proposal need to be?